scanberg/mdlib/unittest/README.md

 * `--list-tests` will list testnames, one per line.
 Output names can be passed to `--filter`.
 * `--output=<output>` will output an xunit XML file with the test results (that Jenkins, travis-ci, and appveyor can parse for the test results).
+* `--enable-mixed-units` will enable the per-test output to contain mixed units (s/ms/us/ns).
+* `--random-order[=<seed>]` will randomize the order that the tests are ran in.
+If the optional <seed> argument is not provided, then a random starting seed is used.

 ## Design